ehazlett/libdiscover/README.md

 # libdiscover
-libdiscover is a library for distributed systems.
+libdiscover is a library for building distributed systems.
 It uses Gossip via [Serf](https://serfdom.io/) for node discovery and [Raft](https://github.com/hashicorp/raft) for replicated log and state machines.